dotnet/docs/docs/core/porting/upgrade-assistant-uwp-framework.md

 > [!NOTE]
 > You may also want to see the manual migration of PhotoLab sample app as a case study documented [here](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/case-study-1).

-For the demo, we have a UWP sample app called "PhotoLab" which is an app for viewing and editing image files, demonstrating XAML layout, data binding, and UI customization features.
-The app will require additional effort to complete the migration.
-This should be very familiar if you’ve used .Net Upgrade Assistant in the past to migrate a WPF or WinForms app from .NET Framework to .NET 6.
-This is a commandline tool.
-Now, let’s run it against the PhotoLab app which is .NET Native UWP project and follow the steps one by one.
+For the demo, we have a UWP sample app called "PhotoLab", which is an app for viewing and editing image files, demonstrating XAML layout, data binding, and UI customization features.
+The app will require more effort to complete the migration.
+This should be familiar if you've used .NET Upgrade Assistant in the past to migrate a WPF or WinForms app from .NET Framework to .NET 6.
+Now, run it against the PhotoLab app, which is .NET Native UWP project, and follow the steps one-by-one.

 ## Analyze your app